noskoski/postfix_lastauth/README.md

 Objective:

-Use Postfix access control to save the last sasl authentication  (date, not datetime ) of an user in mysql
+Use Postfix access control to save the last sasl authentication (smtps or submission )  (date, not datetime ) of an user in mysql